docker/docs/language/python/build-images.md

 ## Build an image

 Now that you’ve created the Dockerfile, you can build the image.
 To do this, use the `docker build` command.
-The `docker build` command builds Docker images from a Dockerfile and a "context".
-A build’s context is the set of files located in the specified PATH or URL.
-The Docker build process can access any of the files located in this context.
+The `docker build` command builds Docker images from a Dockerfile and a build context.
+A build context is the set of files that the build has access to.

 The build command optionally takes a `--tag` flag.
 The tag sets the name of the image and an optional tag in the format `name:tag`.
 Leave off the optional `tag` for now to help simplify things.
 If you don't pass a tag, Docker uses “latest” as its default tag.